 - The Big Guy: His height, an impressive 196cm (6'6" if you're American) is the frequent butt of jokes, and he often winds up getting stuck with the small cars for comedic purposes.

 - The Captain: The unofficial leader of the three.
-The visiting Germans from D-Motor refer to him as "Top Gear Boss."
+The visiting Germans from D-Motor referred to him as "Top Gear Boss."

 - Caustic Critic: Clarkson pulls no punches when it comes to cars (or anything) he reviews, and will call vehicles out on things he finds wrong.
 He's angered quite a few car companies this way.

-- Crazy Awesome: Invoked by (and about) Clarkson frequently, who does things simply because he can.
+- Crazy Is Cool: Invoked by (and about) Clarkson frequently, who does things simply because he can.

-- Deadpan Snarker: He's particularly good at delivering patently ridiculous lines in a serious, authoritative tone.
-He's almost always is the one to recite the ridiculous the Stig facts.
+- Deadpan Snarker: He's particularly good at delivering patently ridiculous lines in a serious, authoritative tone, which is probably why he's almost always the one to recite the bizzare Stig facts.

 - Dramatic Pause: Practically tied with William Shatner as the living personification of this trope.

 - Epic Fail: While all the presenters have their shares of failures, in any challenge it is all but guaranteed that what ever Jeremy comes up with either crash, break down, not start, or get set on fire.
 Or possibly set itself on fire.